Gamma-ray Signatures of r-Process Radioactivity from the Collapse of Magnetized White Dwarfs: DISCUSSION

 2) \emph{Nuclear physics}: the reaction rates for exotic, neutron-rich nuclei far from stability are based on theoretical models (e.g.\ FRDM masses, Hauser--Feshbach cross sections) that carry uncertainties of factors of $\sim$2--3 in the individual isotope yields \citep{Lippuner:2017tyn, Moller:2015fba}.
 The production yields of our dominant emitters ($^{132}$I, $^{131}$I) are therefore subject to these uncertainties.
 However, their decay properties -- half-lives, gamma-ray energies, and branching ratios -- are experimentally measured to high precision, so the predicted emission per decay is not a source of uncertainty; the nuclear-physics uncertainty enters solely through the production yields.

 3) \emph{Opacity}: our XCOM-based opacity model includes composition-dependent Compton, photoelectric, and pair-production cross sections for all elements; the remaining uncertainty is the neutral-atom approximation inherent in XCOM, which might be not negligible at low gamma-ray energies (${\sim} 0.01{-}0.1$~MeV).
-Moreover, our ray-tracing treats Compton scattering as pure absorption, removing interacting photons from the beam without following the scattered radiation.
-In reality, Compton-scattered gamma-rays are redirected at lower energy, producing a scattered continuum that we do not capture.
-This can redistribute energy from line features into a broader continuum, potentially weakening line-to-continuum contrasts.
-In the optically thin regime, the scattering probability is small and our approach is accurate.
-At earlier, moderately optically thick phases, the neglect of the scattered component introduces some uncertainty in the spectral shape that could be addressed with full Monte Carlo gamma-ray transport in future work.
+Furthermore, as discussed in Section~\ref{sec:opacity}, our ray-tracing treats Compton scattering as effective absorption.
+The primary consequence is an underestimate of the continuum flux between emission lines; the line fluxes and total luminosity are robust.
+A full Monte Carlo gamma-ray transport calculation could quantify the scattered continuum and is deferred to future work.